jg8481/Tool-Strategies-Lone-Testers-Test-Leadership-Congress-2019/README.md

   ```
 - Here is a [recorded demonstration](https://www.youtube.com/watch?v=oo11OlAaWWA&feature=youtu.be) of the conversational test assistant used in this workshop.

-Upcoming 2020/2021 workshop or webinar - Combining Robot Framework and Docker with security and penetration test tools
+Upcoming workshop or webinar - Combining Robot Framework and Docker with security and penetration test tools
-- I created the following working examples for upcoming workshops or webinars.
-They will cover tool experiments for security and penetration testing.
+- The following will cover tool experiments for security and penetration testing.
   ```
-  # The following new Robot Framework .robot files have been added...
+  # New Robot Framework .robot files have been added...
   # Kali-Linux-Security-And-Penetration-Tests.robot
   # OWASP-Zap-Security-And-Penetration-Tests.robot
   # You can try them out by running the following commands...